Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Loas.md

 >
 > ***Running Leap.*** With a 10-foot running start, Halazzi can long jump up to 35 feet.
 >
-> ***Spiritual Split.*** When Halazzi is reduced to 48 hit points or fewer, he is split into two, a copy of himself appearing in the closest free space of his choice.
+> ***Spiritual Split.*** When Halazzi is reduced to 48 hit points or fewer, it is split into two, a copy of itself appearing in the closest free space of his choice.
 It has the same statistics as the original Halazzi and the same amount of hit points as Halazzi had remaining when the split happened.
 When one of the Halazzis dies, the copy or the original, the remaining Halazzi becomes the original Halazzi.
 >
 > ### Actions
 > ***Multiattack.*** Halazzi makes two claw attacks and one bite attack.